pablospe/CVPR_paper_template/README.md

         ├── related_work.tex
         └── title.tex

-The bibliography is in a separated folder because it there is a script to help to keep the file clean and sorted.
+The bibliography is in a separated folder because there is a script (`clean_sort_fix_bibliography.sh`) that helps to keep the file clean and sorted.
 See `bib/README.txt` for more details.